ngeno7/AWS/README.md

 Containers can be scheduled to be deployed across your cluster.

 Instances within the cluster also have a Docker daemon and an ECS agent.
 ```

+## Amazon Elastic Container Registry (ECR)
+ECR provides a secure location to store and manage your docker images.
+This is a managed service, so you dont need to provision any infrastructure to allow you to create this registry of docker images.
+This service allows developers to push, pull and manage their library of docker images in a central and secure location.

+#### Components
+  - Registry: The ECR registry allows you to host and store your docker images, as well as create image repositories.
+Your account will have read and write access by default to any images you create within your registry or any repositories.
+Access can be controlled via IAM policies in addition to repository policies.
+Before your docker client can access your registry, it needs to be authenticated as ***AWS User via Authorization Token***
+  - Authorization Token:
+  - Repository: These are objects within your registry that allows you to group together and secure different docker images.
+You can create multiple repositories with the registry allow you to organize and manage your docker images into different categories.
+Using policies from both IAM and repository policies you can assign set permissions to each repository.
+  - Repository Policy: Are resource based policies.
+You need to ensure you add a principal to the policy to determine who has access and what permissions they have.
+For an AWS user to gain access to the registry, they will require access to the ***ecr:GetAuthorizationToken*** API call.
+  - Image:

+## Amazon EKS - Elastic Container Service For Kubernetes

+## AWS Elastic Beanstalk
+Is an AWS managed service that takes your uploaded code of your web application and automatically provisions and deploys the required resources within AWS to make web application operational.
+These resources include EC2, Auto scaling, application health monitoring and elastic load balancing, in addition to capacity provisioning.
+It is able to operate with a variety of platforms and programming languages.
+### Components
+ - Application Version: Is a specific reference to deployable code.
+The application version will point typically to S3, simple storage service to where the code may reside.
+ - Environment: An environment refers to an application version that has been deployed on AWS resources, which are configured and provisioned by AWS beanstalk.
+ At this stage, the application is deployed as a solution and becomes operational within your environment.
+It is comprised of all the resources created by Elastic Beanstalk not just the EC2 instance with the uploaded code.
+ - Environment Configurations: This is a collection of parameters and settings that dictate how and environment will have its resources provisioned by Elastic Beanstalk and how these resources will behave.
+ - Environment Tier: Web server or worker environment.
+ - Configuration Template: Baseline for creating new/unique environment configuration.
+ - Platform: Is a culmination of components in which you can build your application upon using elastic beanstalk.
+ - Applications: Application is a collection of different elements such as environments, environment configurations and application versions.
+ -
 ---

 ## AWS NETWORKING FUNDAMENTALS